-C. Health Insurance Provider Tiers, 2019, 2020, 2021, 2022
+C. Health Insurance Provider Tiers for the Standard Plan, 2023, 2024, 2025

-As agreed to in prior contracts, the EMPLOYER will, in its sole authority, determine how many tiers and which providers are included in which tier for the Standard Plan.
+As agreed to in prior contracts, the Employer will, in its sole authority, determine how many tiers and which providers are included in which tier for the Standard Plan.
 Any such changes will be shared with the LMHCC group with the driving reason for such change and the financial impact initiating the change.

-NOTE: Consistent with previous rounds of bargaining, the health insurance plan design and the provider networks / tiers shall not appear in the labor agreement(s), but rather shall reside on the PreferredOne website (www.preferredone.com/hc).
+NOTE: Consistent with previous rounds of bargaining, the health insurance plan design and the provider networks/ tiers shall not appear in the labor agreement(s), but rather shall reside on the PreferredOne website